great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/sql_data_assets.md

 A Data Asset is a collection of records within a Data Source that define how Great Expectations (GX) organizes data into Batches.
 Use the information provided here to connect GX to SQL tables and data returned by SQL database queries and learn how to organize Batches in a SQL Data Asset.

- Great Expectations (GX) uses SQLAlchemy to connect to SQL Source Data, and most of the SQL dialects supported by SQLAlchemy are also supported by GX.
+ Great Expectations (GX) uses SQLAlchemy to connect to SQL source data, and most of the SQL dialects supported by SQLAlchemy are also supported by GX.
 For more information about the SQL dialects supported by SQLAlchemy, see [Dialects](https://docs.sqlalchemy.org/en/20/dialects/index.html).

 :::caution Datasources defined with the block-config method